gwpantazes/python101/README.md

 1. First, we'll be learning how to get Python running.
 2. Second, we'll learn the fundamentals of the Command Line and the Python Interpreter.
-3. Third, we'll get into the basics of programming, general concepts that can be applied to any programming language, and how to work the with Python programming language specifically.
+3. Third, we'll get into the basics of programming and how to program with Python.
 4. Finally, we'll write a program to load and run computations on data.

-By the end of the lesson, you should have a firm grasp on how Pyhon can be used to run computations
+By the end of the lesson, you should feel comfortable running computations on data with Python.

 ## Big Picture: Why does Python matter?
 As a general programming tool, Python is a simple and useful general scripting language which can accomplish most anything you'd ever like to program.
+The language is like a programming swiss-army knife; it's utility is useful in many diverse situations, and it's great for small programming tasks.

 Python's website says it best:
 > Python is an interpreted, object-oriented, high-level programming language with dynamic semantics.
 Its high-level built in data structures, combined with dynamic typing and dynamic binding, make it very attractive for Rapid Application Development, as well as for use as a scripting or glue language to connect existing components together.
 Python's simple, easy to learn syntax emphasizes readability and therefore reduces the cost of program maintenance.
 Python supports modules and packages, which encourages program modularity and code reuse.
 The Python interpreter and the extensive standard library are available in source or binary form without charge for all major platforms, and can be freely distributed. [\[source\]](https://www.python.org/doc/essays/blurb/)

-As a bioinformatics tool, Pyhon already has a widge range of free math, scientific libraries for analysis and data processing.
+As a bioinformatics tool, Python already has a widge range of free math, scientific libraries for analysis and data processing.
 These libraries should allow you to:
 - Load and work with your own large data files
-- Compute complex math
+- Compute complex math or run data analysis
 - Process and analyze RNA Sequencing data
 - Run machine learning algorithms on your data

 See the [Where to go from here?](#where-to-go-from-here) for some inspiration.

 ### Why should I use Python vs a spreadsheet application like Excel?
-Let's address a common question: Why should I use Pyhon?
+Let's address a common question: Why should I use Python?
 Why wouldn't I just use Excel?

 ***The answer***: Don't stop using Excel!
-Pyhon is just a tool.
+Python is just a tool.
 We can use both for their strong points.

 Python is a tool that can help solve problems of scale, automation and utility, and other pain points that might come along with large or complex datasets.